Shagshag/prestashop-documentation/AdminStatsTabControllerCore.md

 * Visibility: **public**
 * This property is defined by [AdminPreferencesControllerCore](AdminPreferencesControllerCore)
-* This property is defined in controllers\admin\AdminStatsTabController.php line 30
+* This property is defined in [controllers/admin/AdminStatsTabController.php line 30](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/controllers/admin/AdminStatsTabController.php#30)

 Methods